Which bar exam supplements and study aids are you supposed to buy? Which ones are worth it?

 Emanuel’s Strategies & Tactics for the MBE Vol. 1

-This is the MBE bible.
+This is the MBE bible if you want paper materials.

 Each subject is prefaced with a discussion of the tricky areas and how to deal with them.
 Some subjects have an overview of the major topics.
 There will be tips that revolve around multiple choice in general.
 The 200-question practice test at the back can be done to gauge your progress sometime in the final month leading to the bar.

 How to use: Read the primer for each subject, answer every question on a separate sheet, and analyze their explanation in their entirety, including (A) through (D) for each question, including questions you get correctly.
+So essentially, go through the book cover to cover (which is what I did and worth the time).

 Subject overview